University Policies

 Handbills, flyers, posters, pamphlets, petitions in paper or electronic formats, or similar items.

-Refers to canvassing, soliciting or seeking to obtain membership in or support for any organization, requesting contributions, and posting or distributing materials (as defined below) on university property or using university resources (including, but not limited to, bulletin boards, postings, postcards, chalking, leaflets, computers, mail, e-mail and telecommunications systems, photocopiers, fax, telephone lists and network systems, and databases, supplies or other workplace equipment).
+Refers to canvassing, soliciting, or seeking to obtain membership in or support for any organization, requesting contributions, and posting or distributing Materials on University property or using University resources (including, but not limited to, bulletin boards, postings, postcards, chalking, leaflets, computers, mail, e-mail and telecommunications systems, photocopiers, fax, telephone lists and network systems, and databases, supplies, or other workplace equipment).

 5.0 Responsibilities

 All individuals to whom this policy applies are responsible for becoming familiar with and following this policy.
-University supervisors are responsible for promoting the understanding of this policy and for taking appropriate steps to ensure compliance with it.
+University supervisors and employees with student oversight duties are responsible for promoting the understanding of this policy and for taking appropriate steps to ensure and enforce compliance with it.

-Appropriate University Management Staff, University Human Resources, Office of Internal Audit Services, Department of Public Safety and/or Office of General Counsel may have responsibilities in processing and investigation of particular reports and/or complaints.
+Appropriate University Management Staff, University Human Resources, Office of Internal Audit Services, Department of Public Safety and/or Office of the General Counsel may have responsibilities in processing and investigating particular reports and/or complaints.

 6.0 Consequences for Violating this Policy